datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ```

-What is returned here is a set of average values for each of our columns for each of our groups.
+What is returned here is a set of average values for each column summarized by groups.
 What this also tells us is that there are some weird extra values in this column that we might  need to explore further.
 Unless we're working with butterflies, Z is unlikely to be a sex.
 This is why it's important to explore your data, before diving into analysis too quickly!

 	#we can sort by multiple columns too
 	sorted2 = surveys_df.groupby(['plot','sex'])